Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Explorer George Bass sets sail for Tahiti in his final voyage".</h2 head><h3 quote align='center'>"On this day in 1803, George Bass, a British explorer with landmarks such as the Bass Strait to his name, set sail for Tahiti from Sydney, Australia.
-However, he and the other men aboard the Venus would never be seen again.
-Bass, who had been trained as a Royal Navy surgeon and had a keen interest in nature and botany, was taking a route  that was typically the domain of Spanish merchants.
-In 1806 Bass was officially declared lost at sea.
-Read today's edition of Today in History > >".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Accession of Elizabeth II".</h2 head><h3 quote align='center'>"Elizabeth II ascended the throne of the United Kingdom of Great Britain and Northern Ireland this day in 1952, following the death of her father, King George VI.
+She became the longest-reigning monarch in British history in 2015.".</h3 quote></h3 OTD